 Acer palmatum 'Atropurpureum'

-- Position: full sun (but not south-facing)
+- Position: full sun (but not south-facing) or light shade

 - Soil: fertile, moist, well-drained neutral to acid soil